ecalixte29/get-benefits-now/README.md

 ## Getting Started

-To get started with the Get Benefits Now website, follow these steps:
+To get started with the Benefits Rite Now website, follow these steps:

 1. Clone the repository to your local machine: